-- Project Title

-- Which of the broad Sub-Panel areas it relates to Astronomy Observation, Astronomy Theory, Solar Studies, Planetary Studies.
-Note however that the AGP may revise the allocation within sub panels (e.g. move an AO proposal to AT, or SS to PL)
+- Project Title - Which of the broad Sub-Panel areas it relates to Astronomy Observation, Astronomy Theory, Solar Studies, Planetary Studies.
+(Please note that it is essential that the correct sub panel is identified and the AGP may revise the allocation within sub panels e.g. move an AO proposal to AT, or SS to PL and the Applicant will be notified.)

 - Summary of FTE requested

 - An indication of the relevance of the project to Space-based or Ground-based activities, or both

 - An indication of the activity:

 - 1. Data exploitation & experiment

 - 2. Development of new instrumentation, facilities or techniques

 - 3. Theory & simulation